 In 3rd-degree SA block, conduction is blocked; P waves are absent, giving the appearance of sinus arrest.

-Many patients are asymptomatic, but depending on the heart rate, all the symptoms of bradycardias and tachycardias can occur.
+Many patients with sinus node dysfunction are asymptomatic, but depending on the heart rate, all the symptoms of bradycardias and tachycardias can occur.

-Treatment is pacemaker implantation.
-Risk of AF is greatly reduced when a physiologic (atrial or atrial and ventricular) pacemaker rather than a ventricular pacemaker is used.
+Treatment of sinus node dysfunction is pacemaker implantation.
+Risk of atrial fibrillation is greatly reduced when a physiologic (atrial or atrial and ventricular) pacemaker rather than a ventricular pacemaker is used.
 Newer dual chamber pacemakers that minimize ventricular pacing may further reduce risk of AF.
 Antiarrhythmic drugs may prevent paroxysmal tachyarrhythmias after pacemaker insertion.